Top 10 Hikes in Maui

 Get Our Newsletter:

 When planning a vacation in Maui, it can be overwhelming trying to decide what activities to choose from.
 With so many adventurous offerings, how do you know which is the best hike for you on Maui?
 Take the stress out of your vacation planning, and check out Pride of Maui’s Top 10 Hikes in Maui article.
 Here, you will learn all the awesome details about each hike; how long it is, if it’s appropriate for children, and where on Maui it’s located.
 Discover unique eco-zones in Hawaii, plan a day hike or an overnight camping trip, and feel amazing knowing that you have the most thorough information available.
-Waste less time on vacation, and maximize on your valuable time in paradise.
+Waste less time on vacation, and maximize your valuable time in paradise.
 With real facts and the best research available at your fingertips, enjoy the local expert knowledge provided below.
-Happy hiking, Malamo Pono and A Hui Ho!
+Happy hiking, Malama Pono, and A Hui Hou!

 Top 10 Hikes in Maui

 #1 ‘Iao Valley State Park, Central Maui, 1/2-1.8 miles

 ‘Iao Valley State Park always provides a beautiful day trip activity on Maui.
 This historic state park is home to the infamous ‘Iao Needle, and the site of the Battle of Kepaniwai in 1790, where King Kamehameha I conquered Maui’s warriors in pursuit of uniting all Hawaiian Islands.
 Within this 10 miles long, 4,000 acre park, guests, families and fellow hikers can explore the lush scenery and native Hawaiian flora and fauna by way of a paved pathway.
 The park is known as a spiritual rainforest full of mellow hiking trails, waterfalls, swimming holes, and BBQ and picnic areas.